21 Important Things to Do Before an International Trip

 If necessary, get vaccinated.

-Depending on where you’re going, what you’re doing, and how up-to-date your immunizations are, you may need anywhere from a slew of vaccines to prepare for your international trip, documentation of vaccines you’ve already received (especially in 2021), or nothing at all.
+Depending on where you’re going, what you’re doing, and how up-to-date your immunizations are, you may need anywhere from a slew of vaccines to prepare for your international trip, documentation of vaccines you’ve already received, or nothing at all.

 The more prep time you have to get any vaccines that you do need, the easier your trip planning will go!